Can A Refrigerator Be Transported On Its Side Or Back?

 How Do You Fix A Refrigerator That Was Lying Down?

 The way a fridge was lying down is an essential detail to getting it up and running in your home.
-As we mentioned, turning it on too early after lying down can cause problems for your refrigerator.

 In most cases, this will mean the compressor has blown out.
 The solution to your problem would be to replace the compressor altogether.
-If you haven't plugged your appliance in yet, you can fix the issue by having it stand upright for a few hours.

 Can You Tilt A Refrigerator?

 Yes, you can tilt a refrigerator.
 Doing this is the only way you'll be able to get it onto the dolly.
-As we covered, this shouldn't be for an extended period.

-Furthermore, the risk of getting oil inside other components inside your fridge is minimal.
 The main concern would be laying the refrigerator on its side or back during transport.

 How Long After Moving A Fridge Can It Be Turned On?